efrecon/dew/README.md

 Docker image (or the name of a tailored environment found under the configuration path), followed by arguments that will be passed to the Docker comainter at its creation (the `COMMAND` from a Dockerfile).
-Pass the option `--help` to get a list of the known options.
+Pass the option `--help` to get a list of known options.

 ## Environment Variables

 `dew` can also be configured using environment variables, these start with `DEW_`.
 Command-line options, when specified, have precedence over the variables.
-The variables are the only variables that can be set in the environment configurations found under the configuration path.
+Apart from empty-lines and comments, the `DEW_`-led variables are the only variables that can be set in the environment configuration files found under the configuration path.

 ### `DEW_CONFIG_PATH`

-This variable is a colon separated list of directories where `dew` will look for environment configuration files, i.e. files which basename matches the first command-line argument after all the options. `dew` will look for files without an extension, or the extension `.env` in that order.
+This variable is a colon separated list of directories where `dew` will look for environment configuration files, i.e. files which basename matches the first command-line argument after all the options. `dew` will look for files without an extension, or the extension `.env`, in that order.
 The default for the configuration path is the directory `dew` under `$XDG_CONFIG_HOME`, followed by the `config` directory under this repository.
 When `XDG_CONFIG_HOME` does not exist, it defaults to `$HOME/.config`.